See general instructions for tracking down a fault

 Att = Read Attempt 1 or 2 (see above)

 RawByte = When a byte is read from the pins on the parallel port the bits are in the wrong order.
 This is the RawByte.
 After the bits are put back in their correct order then they should match the Sent byte.
 This is displayed mainly for our debugging purposes.

-If you don't have administrator privileges and you are logged onto a Windows NT 4.0 or Windows 2000 system you will get this error with the Network test.
 You need to have administrator privileges to run this test.
 In Windows 2000, there is no way to disable this security check.
 Access to Raw Sockets is granted on a per-transport basis.
 For the address family AF_INET, only administrators have the access necessary to create Raw Sockets.

 When running BurnInTest I get a bluescreen crash with the error message DRIVER_IRQL_NOT_LESS_OR_EQUAL in iaStorA.sys.